Competitive Information Disclosure with Heterogeneous Consumer Search: Introduction

 \subsection{Related Literature}

 We contribute to the growing body of literature on competitive information design.
 Incorporating heterogeneous search costs, we bridge the two well-studied extremes---markets with no search friction (\cite{ivanov2013information}; \cite{au2020competitive,hwang2023}) and homogeneous search friction \citep{au2023attraction,he2023competitive}.
-Our work is among the first to explore the role of heterogeneous search costs in firms' information disclosure incentives.\footnote{ An independent concurrent work of \textcite{boleslavsky2023information} considers a model where firms compete in both information and prices, adopting the binary search cost framework of \textcite{stahl1989oligopolistic} and focusing on the duopoly case ($n=2$) with uniformly distributed match values.
-In contrast, we study an information disclosure game with a fixed price, allow for arbitrary distributions for match values and search costs, and primarily focus on the case of a large number of firms.
-In Section~\ref{section:online_appendix_c}, we provide a partial generalization of their result beyond the uniform prior and discuss how the two papers complement each other.} We offer a complete characterization of equilibrium in the limit of intense competition, which entails partial information disclosure balancing competitive forces and search frictions.\footnote{ In many single-sender information design problems, upper censorship distributions arise as the optimal information structure (e.g., \textcite{kolotilin2022censorship} and \textcite{arieli2023optimal}).
+We offer a complete characterization of equilibrium in the limit of intense competition, which entails partial information disclosure balancing competitive forces and search frictions.\footnote{ In many single-sender information design problems, upper censorship distributions arise as the optimal information structure (e.g., \textcite{kolotilin2022censorship} and \textcite{arieli2023optimal}).
 Ours is the first to establish such a rule as an equilibrium with multiple senders.} Moreover, we establish a continuity result, demonstrating that the maximally informative equilibrium converges to full information (resp. no information) as the cost distribution $H$ approaches the no-friction case (resp. the homogeneous friction case).\footnote{ Partial convergence result to full information have also been established in \textcite{au2023attraction} as search cost vanishes.
 In the context of pricing, the seminal work of \textcite{stahl1989oligopolistic} shows similar convergence to the Diamond paradox and Bertrand pricing.}

 \citet{au2023attraction} consider a setting with homogeneous search costs where consumers can observe information structures before searching and direct their search accordingly.
 They show that firms commit to some level of information disclosure to improve their ranking in the search order.
 This `attraction motive' disappears when information structures are not observable prior to searching \citep{au2024attraction} or when search is random \citep{he2023competitive}.
 Our findings complement this literature by demonstrating that search cost heterogeneity alone can induce equilibrium information disclosure---even in the absence of attraction motives.